 EMSL provides access to its expertise, instruments and facilities through several different mechanisms, all designed to ensure we're accelerating solutions for national energy and environmental challenges.

-Annual Calls are usually issued in mid-December to early February and may include options to focus on Science Theme topics, team on larger research campaigns, or use multiple facilities (e.g., the JGI-EMSL Collaborative Science Initiative).
-Proposals are encouraged that couple experiments with theory, modeling or simulation, and access is granted beginning October 1 following award decisions.
+Annual Calls are usually issued in the winter (mid-December or January) and may include options to focus on Science Theme topics, team on larger research campaigns, or use multiple facilities (e.g., the JGI-EMSL call for collaborative science as part of the FICUS initiative).
+Proposals are encouraged that couple experiments with theory, modeling or simulation, and access is typically granted beginning October 1 following award decisions.
 Details of the Annual Call and any special requirements for the different options offered are provided in the Call announcement.

-Learn more about general proposals, their deadlines for submission if competing for staff support, and requests that can be made for special consideration.
+Learn more about general proposals, the deadlines for submission if you intend to compete for staff support, and the type of requests that can be made for special consideration.

 Scientific Partner Proposals